chakchurina/embedding-model-selection/README.md

 8. **ModernBERT**: The model behaves incorrectly.
 Documents from _Gestational diabetes_ have a higher average similarity to _LADA_ than to their own category.
 The average similarity to LADA exceeds 0.8, while to Gestational diabetes it is only ~0.7.
 This suggests that the model fails to correctly distinguish categories.

-Additionally, visualizing similarity distributions helps assess the similarity values that each model assigns to domain-specific texts.
-These insights can be used to fine-tune threshold values for retrieval tasks, balancing recall and precision in search applications.
+Мisualizing similarity distributionss helps assess how well a model handles texts in your domain and provides insights into the similarity values typical for each model.
+It reveals the cosine distance range between documents and queries while also offering intuition about the shape of the distribution.
+These insights can guide the selection of appropriate threshold values for document filtering in retrieval tasks, helping you balance recall and precision in search applications.

 ### Robustness to Typos